What Is DPA? All You Need to Know About the Data Processing Agreement

 If a data controller wishes to outsource customer data processing activities to a third-party company, such as a cloud service, they need to sign a DPA.
 That document proves that the service provider they choose to collaborate with is able to guarantee secure processing of personal data, prevent any security incidents and that they comply with all the applicable data protection laws.

 What happens if you don’t sign a DPA with the data processor?

-In case the third-party service provider breaches the contract and mishandles the data, the DPA gives you legal protection because you stayed compliant with the GDPR and the data processor company was the one who wasn’t following the procedure without a prior consultation with you.
+In case the third-party service provider breaches the contract and mishandles the data, the DPA gives you legal protection because you stayed compliant with the GDPR, and the data processor company was the one who wasn’t following the procedure without prior consultation with you.